Frye Island, Maine: History

 It was included in the 1750 grant made by the Massachusetts General Court to Captain Moses Pearson, Captain Humphrey Hobbs and their respective companies of soldiers for services during the French and Indian Wars.
 Pearsontown Plantation was first settled in the 1750s, then incorporated as the town of Standish on November 30, 1785.
 Frye Island, named for Captain Joseph Frye, seceded to become a separate town on July 1, 1998.

 A popular legend on Frye Island tells of Captain Frye and his escape from a tribe of Native Americans in Portland.
 While being chased, Captain Frye came upon a large rock, now known as Frye's Leap, and had no way of going around it.
 Captain Frye made the decision to jump and swim across the channel to Frye Island.
 Long afterwards, Frye's Leap became a popular spot for people to recreate the famous jump.
 At one point, the sharp and dangerous cliffs became so popular for jumping that numerous, often serious injuries were being reported each summer.
 And in 2012, a man even died while attempting to dive off the rockface.
 This in turn caused local law enforcement and the leap's landowners to take action, and multiple No Trespassing signs were placed along the cliff edge.
 On hot summer days, the area is often patrolled by the Maine Warden Service, in order to ward off potential jumpers.

 Frye Island is composed of approximately 1,000 mostly wooded acres interlaced with 22 mi of dirt roads.
 The speed limit is 20 mi/h and the most popular way of transportation on the island is by golf cart rather than car.
 Many of the homes are built on waterfront property overlooking Sebago Lake.
-Real estate on Frye Island has skyrocketed over the past decade or so, and many of the waterfront homes assess at extremely high values.
-On the island, there are two marinas, various athletic and recreational facilities, several public beaches, a convenience store, an ice cream stand, a restaurant with a bar, known as the Frye's Leap Cafe, and a golf club with a lounge that is open to the public.
+Real estate prices on Frye Island have skyrocketed over the past decade or so, and many of the waterfront homes assess at extremely high values.
+On the island, there are two marinas, various athletic and recreational facilities, several public beaches, a convenience store, an ice cream stand, a restaurant with a bar, and a golf club with a lounge that is open to the public.

 The island is accessed by twin 65 ft single-deck car ferries that are owned and operated by the town.
 They run every half-hour from early in the morning until late in the evening during July and August, reduced somewhat in off-season.
 The trip takes about 7 minutes.
 Walk-on passengers are permitted, but there is no passenger parking at the ferry landings.
+From 2018 to 2020, Frye Island attempted to secede from Maine School Administrative District 6, but the Maine Supreme Judicial Court overruled that effort.